How Much Do Authors Make?

 Traditionally published versus Self-Published author comparison chart

 Before a traditionally published author with an advance can earn additional royalties, the initial advance must first be earned out.
 This advance is an advanced payment against future royalties to be earned.
-So, if the author earned a $5,000 advance, they would need to sell 25,000 copies before seeing another payment.
-If they earned a $10,000 advance they would have to sell 50,000 copies, and so on.
-A $5,000 advance is on the low end but becoming more common for emerging authors who don’t have an established audience or track record.
+So, if the author earned a $2,000 advance, they would need to sell 1002 copies before seeing another payment.
+If they earned a $5,000 advance they would have to sell over 2,500 copies, and so on.
+A $2,000 advance is on the low end but becoming more common for emerging authors who don’t have an established audience or track record.

 The indie author must calculate the expenses of publishing their book.
 An indie author might spend $2,000 to hire a regular editor who does copyediting and proofreading and a cover designer.
 These are two fairly common expenses for self-publishing.

-In this case of similar matched authors both selling 10,000 eBooks for $9.99 the traditionally published author still must earn out $3,000 more dollars against their $5,000 advance.
-The self-published author has made a profit of $5,000.
-You may be saying, wait they both made $5,000!
+In this case of similar matched authors both selling 1,000 eBooks for $9.99 the traditionally published author still must earn out $2 more dollars against their $2,000 advance.
+The self-published author has made a profit of nearly $5,000.
+You may be saying, wait the traditional author actually made $2000 and didn’t have to do all that work.
 And you’d be correct.
-The traditionally published author received an advance of $5,000 that they don’t have to pay back so they earned $5,000.
-The self-published author made a profit of $5,000.
+The traditionally published author received an advance of $2,000 that they don’t have to pay back so they earned $2,000.
+The self-published author made a profit of $4,993.

-However, the traditionally published author has the pressure of closing the gap on those sales, another 15,000 copies.
-Otherwise, they may be considered a risk in the future.
-The indie author, by selling another 15,000 would have a profit of $12,000.
+However, the traditionally published author has the pressure of closing the gap on those sales and if they don’t win the bet, they’re considered a risk in the future.
+The indie author, by selling another 1,000 would have a profit of almost $10,000.

 What do you think of author earnings today?